 Current & Past Two Fiscal Year Town Budgets

-Weymouth's annual operating budget is a financial plan that blueprints how municipal funds will be spent in a particular fiscal year.
+Weymouth's annual operating budget is a financial plan that blueprints how Town funds will be spent in a given fiscal year.
 Steps for creating the budget are shown in the diagram below:

 The Chapter 70 program is the principal program for state aid to public elementary and secondary schools in Massachusetts.
-School districts receive a combination of state and local funding according to a formula in Chapter 70.
-This formula aims to ensure that every school district has sufficient resources to provide an adequate education for all students regardless of the district's ability to pay.
+School districts are expected to receive a combination of state and local funding according to a formula in Chapter 70.
+This formula is intended to ensure that every school district has sufficient resources to provide an adequate education for all students regardless of the district's ability to pay.

 Although Chapter 70's formula is quite complex, the short version is this: the state calculates a minimum amount of per pupil funding for a school district.
-It then calculates how much the district should be able to pay using local tax revenue.
-Any gap between these figures is closed by state aid.
+It then calculates how much the district's city or town should be able to pay using local tax revenue.
+The difference, or gap, between these two figures becomes the amount of state funding that the school district receives for the upcoming fiscal year.

 Community Preservation Act (CPA)